Pucklechurch: Farmed to Denys family

 It appears that Denys held the manor until his death in 1422, although records are not available to confirm this.
 At the dissolution of the monasteries the manor was granted to William Herbert, 1st Earl of Pembroke from whom it was acquired by Sir Maurice Denys (d.
-1561), Treasurer of Calais and builder of Siston Court.
+1561), treasurer of Calais and builder of Siston Court.
 From him the manor passed to his cousin Hugh Denys, and a cadet (younger) branch of the Denys family became lords of the manor of Pucklechurch until the death of William Dennis in 1701, last of the male line.
 The Heralds' Visitation of Gloucestershire in 1623 records John Denys (d.
 1559) as "of Pucklechurch", High Sheriff of Gloucestershire in 1551.
 He was the youngest son of Sir Walter Denys (d.
 1505) of Alveston, buried in Olveston Church, and the youngest brother of Sir William Denys (d.
 1535) of the adjacent manor of Dyrham.
-In St. Thomas a Becket Church is a memorial to Henry Dennis (d.
-1638), Squire of Pucklechurch, son of John "Dennys", fisherman and poet who wrote the earliest English poetical treatise on fishing "The Secrets of Angling" published in 1613.
+In St Thomas a Becket Church is a memorial to Henry Dennis (d.
+1638), Squire of Pucklechurch, son of John Dennys, fisherman and poet who wrote the earliest English poetical treatise on fishing, "The Secrets of Angling", published in 1613.

 Coal mining

 Coal has been extracted from the area since at least early medieval times.

 Bristol Archives holds documents detailing the leases and sale of the coal mining rights by Mary and Elizabeth Dennis, the co-heiresses of William Dennis (d.
 1701).
 A deed dated 2 February 1719 reads:

 Articles of Agreement – 1) Mary Dennis of Westminster, Middx. singlewoman 2) John Whitewood of Mangotsfield, Glos., coalminer and Daniell Alsopp of Pucklechurch, Glos. yeo. – granting licence to dig for coals upon farm in or near Shortwood in Pucklechurch rented from her by Daniell Alsopp and to carry away and sell the same.
 Term 120 years.
 Whitewood and Alsopp to pay her 3s. for every 20s. worth of coal.
 Covenants re.making good of damage, appointment of clerk to keep accounts, etc.In 1851 Handel Cossham established the Kingswood Coal Company, which included a mine in Pucklechurch.
-By 1900 the Bristol coalfields were producing nearly 500,000 tonnes.Parkfield Colliery operated in Pucklechurch from 1851 to 1936.
+By 1900, the Bristol coalfields were producing nearly 500,000 tonnes.
+Parkfield Colliery operated in Pucklechurch from 1851 to 1936.
 Brandy Bottom Colliery, part of Parkfield Colliery is a scheduled monument that contains the remains of a complete 19th century steam powered colliery.

-Shortwood Brickworks
+Shortwood brickworks

-Shortwood Brickworks began producing bricks in the late 1800s and closed in 1969, having been acquired by the Cattybrook Brick Company in 1903.
+Shortwood Brick and Tile Company began producing bricks in the late 1800s and closed in 1969, having been acquired by the Cattybrook Brick Company in 1903.
 It made use of the good quality red clay found above the coal seams.
 This clay was fired to make millions of bricks for local buildings – at peak production, the works produced more than half a million bricks per week.